Rajnish-bhagat/Traffic-Prediction-TGCN/README.md

 # T-GCN-PyTorch

-This is a PyTorch implementation of T-GCN in the following paper: [T-GCN: A Temporal Graph Convolutional Network for Traffic Prediction](https://arxiv.org/abs/1811.05320).
+This is a modified PyTorch implementation of T-GCN (Temporal Graph Convolutional Network).
 ## Requirements

 * numpy